AbstractXan/abstractxan/src/website.md

 Every work using pomodoro.

 Factors that help improve productivity:
+-
+- Taking breaks between work
-- Casual debate with someone
+- Explaining a concept to someone
+- Getting inspired
 - Cooking
 - Drawing
-- Getting inspired

 Factors that hinder productivity:
 - Absense of physical activities
 - Trying to do a lot of work at once
+- Stress
 - Prolonged sitting
 - Excessive gaming (drains the mind)

 ### Tracker
 Currently, I'm building a personal tracker for productivity and projects.
 I'll be posting daily progress here until then.
 Every time slot is broken down into pomodoros i.e 25min.